rebsonoliveira/sql-server/samples/features/machine-learning-services/python/getting-started/bike-sharing prediction/README.md

    *  "C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\PYTHON_SERVICES" if you run in-db Python Server
    *  "C:\Program Files\Microsoft SQL Server\140\PYTHON_SERVER" if you have the standalone Machine Learning Server installed .

-3. Create new Python project from existing code and point to the downloaded python source files, and the Machine Learning Services Python environment created in step 2.
+3. Create new Python project from existing code and point to the downloaded python source files, and the Machine Learning Services Python environment defined in step 2.